ardge-labs/llama-cpp-dgx-spark/SETUP.md

 ## Security Notes

 1. **GitHub Token**: The workflow uses `GITHUB_TOKEN` which is automatically provided by GitHub Actions
-2. **Runner Security**: Self-hosted runners have access to your DGX Spark - only use in trusted repositories
+2. **GitHub-Hosted Runners**: Uses GitHub's secure hosted ARM64 runners - no need to expose your DGX Spark
 3. **Public Images**: Images will be publicly accessible if package visibility is public

 ## Maintenance